CityOfPhiladelphia/myphillyrising/README.md

     ./website/manage.py runserver [::]:8000  # Run this in one terminal (slight change from above) ./website/manage.py celeryd    # Run this in another terminal`

+The app should now be available at [http://localhost:8000](http://localhost:8000).
 Use `vagrant halt` to stop the VM while saving your state for next time.
 [Refer to the docs](http://docs.vagrantup.com/v2/getting-started/teardown.html) for more info on Vagrant teardown.

 About PhillyRising
 ------------------